Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 Address: Various locations in County Meath

-The Spirits of Meath Halloween Festival takes place from the 3rd of October to the 7th of November.
+The Spirits of Meath Halloween Festival takes place during October and the beginning of November.
 There are various events taking place throughout County Meath and includes:

 - Farmophobia (see Causey Farm above)

 - Tricky Trail at Tayto Park (see above)